juliano/juliano.github.io/_posts/2019-11-29-quill-ndbc-postgres-a-new-async-module.md

 ## NDBC: Non-blocking Database Connectivity

-[NDBC's goal is to provide a full asyncronous approach to handle databases](https://ndbc.io/).
+[NDBC's goal is to provide a full asynchronous approach to handle databases](https://ndbc.io/).
 It is built using Netty and [Trane.io Futures](http://trane.io), a High-performance Future implementation for the JVM.
 Sounds's like a good replacement!

 Took me some time to implement it, but a few days ago [my pull request integrating NDBC got merged](https://github.com/getquill/quill/pull/1702).
 Now we have an alternative to `quill-async-postgres`; async support via NDBC driver is available with Postgres database.